01About me

 Internet & SoMe

 Wordpress, S9Y, HTML and CSS.
-Social media except TikTok.
+I also have my own social media platform.

 JOPOX, MyClub

-I know the club management systems JOPOX & MyClub IN/OUT.
+I have admin experience with the club management tools JOPOX & MyClub.

 Languages